Aleksander-Wi/Farmer-was-replaced-algorithms/README.md

-# Farmer-was-replaced-algorithms

-Autonomous farming algorithms and spatial navigation logic (DFS Backtracking, Priority Queues, Torus Topology) implemented in Python for "The Farmer Was Replaced".

 #  The Farmer Was Replaced - Autonomous Algorithms & Automation

 Automation scripts and algorithmic logic implemented in Python for the game *"The Farmer Was Replaced"*.